What are Sticky Prices? A Guide to Price Stickiness

 Sticky vs. Flexible Prices

 Flexible prices are the opposite of sticky ones.
-Thus, flexible prices are susceptible to a variety of factors and can often rise or fall.
+Thus, the prices are susceptible to a variety of factors and can often rise or fall.
 Goods with flexible prices include commodities that constantly adjust their prices, such as gasoline, and the broader idea of flexible pricing encompasses some more specific pricing strategies.

 For instance, the practice of segmented pricing — like when movie theaters offer discounted prices for seniors and students — falls under the umbrella of flexible pricing.
 The same goes for a construction contractor being willing to negotiate their prices with clients based on the scale of a job.